happypeter/githome/wiki.md

   - faucet on the wall may leak water, make sure the screw is out of the exterior layer of the wall
 - slope for the drain, and second layer draining
   - https://www.bilibili.com/video/BV1Fb4y197x7?t=4m18s

 ## Insulation
 - roof
+  - robustness
+    - the roof is in arch shape, so it is self-supporting, the under-layer clay and straws were temparary support when the roof was built.
   - Ref: cover the rafters with insulation: https://www.bilibili.com/video/BV1ib4y1C7LQ?t=5s
   - concrete is not 100% water tight, so I see half wet clay under it, I see mold on the rafters.
     - TODO: water tight the roof